permafrost-dev/ray-proxy/README.md

 ./node_modules/.bin/ray-proxy
 ```

+## Precompiled Standalone Build

+You can find a precompiled, standalone build on the [releases](./releases) page under "Assets", named something like `ray-proxy-standalone-X.Y.Z.tgz` where `X.Y.Z` is the latest release version.

+All you need to run the standalone build is a NodeJS v12+ installation.

 ## Configuration

 Upon starting, `ray-proxy` looks for the file `ray-proxy.config.js` in the same directory as your current project's root directory.